MajeMediaLLC/shared_core_wordpress/README.md

-# shared_core_wordpress
+# Shared Core WordPress
-A file and folder structure for a shared core wordpress server environment without enabling multi-site
+A file and folder structure for a shared core WordPress server environment without enabling multi-site